-Systems and Processes Identification of Need
+Systems and Processes: Identification of Need

-- Typically, identification occurs through routine assessment activities and data collections, visits to the feeder pre-schools, transitional review meetings (where appropriate), pupil induction days and through parents' progress evenings - For pupils transferring from out of catchment, mid-term or joining the school after Reception, information is requested from parents, pupil, external agencies (if applicable) and the previous school - Identification also occurs through any necessary additional testing (deemed necessary through discussion with classroom teachers, Key Stage leaders and parents) - At Hunsley Primary, we believe that withdrawal from lessons for support should be minimised to ensure that the pupil remains in a familiar environment, included with their peers in the group's learning, and has access to the classroom teacher and the activities taking place within the whole group.
-This creates the conditions conducive to rapid progress. - A Needs Matrix document is used to help identify and understand the specific aspects of a child's presenting needs and whether further advice or assessment is required by an external professional, e.g. Educational Psychologist
+- Typically, identification occurs through routine teaching and learning assessment activities and data collections, visits to the feeder pre-schools, transitional review meetings (where appropriate), pupil induction days and through parents' progress evenings - For pupils transferring from out of catchment, mid-term or joining the school after Reception, information is requested from parents, pupil, external agencies (if applicable) and the previous school

+- Identification also occurs through any necessary additional testing (deemed necessary through discussion with classroom teachers, leaders and parents) - At Hunsley Primary, we believe that withdrawal from lessons for support should be minimised to ensure that the pupil remains in a familiar environment, included with their peers in the group's learning, and has access to the classroom teacher and the activities taking place within the whole group.
+This creates the conditions conducive to rapid progress. - A Needs Matrix document is used to help identify and understand the specific aspects of a child's presenting needs and whether further advice or assessment is required by an external professional, e.g. Educational Psychologist - A Provision Map identifies the additional support and provision for each child on the SEND Register